 This brings us to the topic of expertise and why it is so critical to professional services.

-In the professional services, expertise is what you sell.
+In professional services, expertise is what you sell.

 Clients aren’t buying your services because they like them.
 They are buying your services to solve a business problem or seize an opportunity.
 For example they may need help complying with a regulatory requirement or solving a critical strategic challenge.